On the quantitative isoperimetric inequality in the plane with the barycentric distance: Minimisation of within the class of compact convex sets

-\end{proof} \begin{rem} Although Fuglede \cite{Fu89Transactions} was interested in the uniform spherical deviation, that is, the Hausdorff distance of a set $E$ from the ball of same measure centered at the barycenter of $E$, one can easily deduce from his results the inequality $ \delta(E)\geq C(n)[\lambda_0(E)]^2 $ for nearly spherical sets (see Theorem 3.1 in \cite{Fuscopreprint}), where $C(n)$ is a constant depending on the dimension.
+Notice that by Theorem \ref{thm_pb_CV}, it holds $\displaystyle m=\frac{1}{2(4-\pi)}$.
+This implies that $\displaystyle \frac{\pi}{4} m \approx 0.457$, and the desired estimate holds. \end{proof} \begin{rem} Although Fuglede \cite{Fu89Transactions} was interested in the uniform spherical deviation, that is, the Hausdorff distance of a set $E$ from the ball of same measure centered at the barycenter of $E$, one can easily deduce from his results the inequality $ \delta(E)\geq C(n)\lambda_0^2(E) $ for nearly spherical sets (see Theorem 3.1 in \cite{Fuscopreprint}), where $C(n)$ is a constant depending on the dimension.
 In particular the following estimate can be proved in the plane:

 However this estimate is not sufficient to exclude sequences converging to the ball.

 Our first attempt to prove Theorem \ref{proposition042} was the following.
 For the denominator of $J$ one has

 For the numerator